To view the video of this presentation on our Vimeo Gallery, click here.

 To listen to the audio lecture on Sermon Audio, click here.

-One of the most extraordinary mysteries and disinformation campaigns has finally been exposed, implicating numerous prominent heads of state in the atrocities and subsequent cover up scandals.
+One of the most extraordinary mysteries, conspiracies and disinformation campaigns has finally been exposed, implicating numerous prominent heads of state in the atrocities and subsequent cover-up scandals.
 A complex edifice of deception has been thoroughly dismantled by patient and persistent perseverance and pressure.

 Mission to Poland

-When I visited Poland in 1990, and saw a monument for the victims of the Katyn Forest Massacre in 1940, I questioned whether they did not mean 1941?
+On a Mission to Poland in 1990, I saw a monument for the victims of the Katyn Forest Massacre in 1940, I questioned whether they did not mean 1941?
 "Surely you don't believe the Russian propaganda?" they challenged me.
 I did not know what they were talking about.
 The Polish Christians were most agitated over my ignorance on this matter.

 A Lesson in History

 They explained that although Great Britain and France had declared war on Germany, 3 September 1939, ostensibly because Germany had invaded Poland, so Russia also invaded Poland in 1939.
-"Of course most history books omit that fact."
-The Katyn Forest was in Soviet territory, they pointed out.
-Over 22,000 Polish prisoners, including over 8,000 officers, were murdered in cold blood by the Soviet NKVD in the Spring of 1940.
+"Of course, most history books omit that fact."
+The Katyn Forest is deep in Soviet territory, closer to Moscow than Warsaw, they pointed out.
+Over 22,000 Polish prisoners, including over 8,000 officers, were murdered in cold blood by the Soviet NKVD in the spring of 1940.
 When this crime was discovered, Stalin's Soviet Russia was an ally of Great Britain and the United States of America.
-Therefore they found it more convenient to attribute this Russian atrocity to their German enemies.
+Therefore, they found it more convenient to attribute this Russian atrocity to their German enemies.

 Missing Polish Prisoners of War